Tennessee pauses executions, will review lethal injections

 “The use of compounded drugs in the context of lethal injection is fraught with risk,” Henry said.
 “The failure to test for endotoxins is a violation of the protocol.
 Governor Lee did the right thing by stopping executions because of this breach.”

-Lee appointed former U.S. Attorney Ed Stanton to review circumstances that led to the failure to test for endotoxins.
-He’ll also review the clarity of the state’s lethal injection manual and look at Tennessee Department of Correction staffing considerations, Lee said in a statement.
+Lee appointed former U.S. Attorney Ed Stanton to review circumstances that led to the failure.
+He’ll also review the clarity of the state’s lethal injection manual and look at Tennessee Department of Correction staffing, Lee said in a statement.

 “I review each death penalty case and believe it is an appropriate punishment for heinous crimes,” Lee said.
 “However, the death penalty is an extremely serious matter, and I expect the Tennessee Department of Correction to leave no question that procedures are correctly followed.”